psi-consortium/psi/doc/PSI/PSI-ICD/schema/ProductSpecification.md

 # ProductSpecification

-Is a detailed description of a tangible or intangible object made available externally in the form of a ProductOffering to customers or other parties playing a party role.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | id | string | N/A | No |